KxSystems/docs/docs/cloud/azure/architecture.md

 from the feedhandlers might be made directly from the Azure Virtual Network (VNet) into the market-data source.

-The kdb+ infrastructure is often used to also store internally derived data.
+The kdb+ infrastructure is often used to store internally derived data.
 This can optimize internal data flow and help remove latency bottlenecks.
 The pricing of liquid products, for example on B2B markets, is often done by a complex distributed system.
 This system often changes